 Research into glaucoma

-We’re funding research to help diagnose and treat glaucoma more effectively, because we believe that people’s sight matters.
+We’re funding glaucoma research studies to help diagnose and treat glaucoma more effectively, because we believe that people’s sight matters.

 Glaucoma is a group of eye conditions where the optic nerve becomes damaged, resulting in sight loss.
 It’s one of the most common causes of blindness worldwide.